alexeyinkin/eb-1a/2-petition/README.md

 - Trash-publishing.
   There are many trash journals
-  that capitalize on once acquired rating and will take any paper for money.
+  that capitalize on once-acquired ratings and will take any paper for money.
   Those papers show on your Google Scholar profile just like legitimate ones.